ramokz/phantom-camera-docs/docs/core-nodes/phantom-camera-host.md

 ::: tip Tip

 In the vast majority of cases, having multiple `PCamHosts` is **not** necessary.
-Using more than one is mainly for use-cases where multiple cameras need to render different at the same time, such as for splitscreen co-op.
+Using more than one is mainly for use-cases where multiple cameras need to render different things at the same time, such as for splitscreen co-op.

 :::